Career Dual Record: 206-117 (33 seasons)

-In her 29th season of guiding the Harvard-Radcliffe heavyweight crews in 2014-15, head coach Liz O'Leary has brought the Black and White to the pinnacle of women's collegiate rowing, and made Radcliffe a perennial contender for national championships.
+In her 33rd season of guiding the Harvard-Radcliffe heavyweight crews in 2018-19, The Friends of Radcliffe Rowing Head Coach for Women's Heavyweight Crew Liz O'Leary has brought the Black and White to the pinnacle of women's collegiate rowing, and made Radcliffe a perennial contender for national championships.

 The recent run of excellence--her 2003 team captured the NCAA title, and her 2005 varsity followed that up with a bronze-medal finish--makes this one of the most successful eras of an already-proud tradition of Black and White crews.

 O'Leary was appointed to her position at Harvard-Radcliffe in 1986 and enjoyed immediate success by leading the first varsity to Eastern Sprints titles in 1987 and 1989.
-That success has continued throughout her tenure with winning seasons, top-finishing crews at Sprints, and appearances at national championships.
+That success has continued throughout her tenure with over 200 dual wins, top-finishing crews at Sprints, and appearances at national championships.

 In 1997, O'Leary's varsity qualified for the inaugural NCAA Championships, winning the petite final to place seventh in the event.
 O'Leary's Radcliffe heavyweights have qualified for the NCAA Championships regatta 13 times in the 15-year history of the event, 12 times as a team and once as a varsity eight.

 The 2003 campaign was the pinnacle, however.
 Radcliffe was the toast of the town at Sprints, where they captured both the first varsity title as well as the Willing Team Points trophy, and at the NCAA Championships, where Radcliffe won the first varsity eight and team national titles.
 For her efforts with the Black and White, O'Leary was named the 2003 CRCA Division I Coach of the Year.